awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ### AWS CLI<a name="DBActivityStreams.Disabling-collapsible-section-D2"></a>

-To stop database activity streams for a DB cluster, configure the DB cluster using the AWS CLI command [stop\-activity\-stream](https://docs.aws.amazon.com/cli/latest/reference/rds/stop-activity-stream.html)\.
+To stop Database Activity Streams for a DB cluster, configure the DB cluster using the AWS CLI command [stop\-activity\-stream](https://docs.aws.amazon.com/cli/latest/reference/rds/stop-activity-stream.html)\.
 Identify the AWS Region for the DB cluster using the `--region` parameter\.
 The `--apply-immediately` parameter is optional\.

 For Linux, OS X, or Unix: